bitovi/academy/src/react/5-styling-in-react.md

 In a styled components implementation, a `Button` component for example, might take a `color` prop or a `fontSize` prop to determine its style.
 This approach is closely integrated with React, and utilizes the built-in React features (props/state) more than any other.

-In the code below, we're using the [emotion](https://emotion.sh/docs/introduction) library to create a styled `Button` component.
+In the code below, we’re using the [emotion](https://emotion.sh/docs/introduction) library to create a styled `Button` component.
 The syntax is a bit foreign, but this is essentially creating a `<button>` component which maps its props to styles.
 The button below accepts a `color` and an `outline` prop, which are used to generate the styling.

 ```js
 import styled from '@emotion/styled';